 top of page

-Golden Bay Summer ARTS FESTIV
+Golden Bay Summer Arts Festival

 A Summer Festival which captures the essence of the Golden Bay/Mohua Creative Community.
 The festival consists of a number of individual events offered by local creatives and located at various venues around the region for you to enjoy.